 The Interdisciplinary Research Initiatives Seed (IRIS) Fund Program is designed to promote new interdisciplinary/multi-investigator research projects from the College of Physicians & Surgeons.
 This program has been made possible through a generous gift from Sherry and Neil Cohen.
 Funds from this program will support activities necessary to advance interdisciplinary, multi-investigator project funding and support the collection of preliminary data.
 It is expected that a competitive proposal will be submitted to an external funding agency, preferably the NIH, for a multi-investigator/program project type award within a year of the completion of the project period.
 A maximum of two awards, of up to $100,000, will be made each year for a period of 1-2 years.
 The award is intended to support reasonable and necessary costs for the collection of pilot research data or for proposal development.

-• Health Practice Research Awards – Co-sponsored by the Department of Biomedical Informatics, this individual, one-year health practice research award provides funding ($25,000 in addition to $25,000 ‘in-kind’ DBMI faculty support) for junior investigators to pursue an informatics-based project in an operational clinical setting.
+• Health Practice Research Awards – Co-sponsored by the Department of Biomedical Informatics (DBMI), this award provides funding ($25,000) for junior investigators to pursue an informatics-based project in an operational clinical setting.

-• Imaging Pilot Awards – Provides one year of funding (ranging from $5,000 – 10,000) for junior investigators for magnetic resonance imaging (MRI), optical imaging, PET tomography, single photon emission computed tomography/computed tomography (SPECT/CT), and ultrasound.
+• Imaging Pilot Awards – Provides funding (ranging from $5,000 – 10,000) for junior investigators for magnetic resonance imaging (MRI), optical imaging, PET tomography, single photon emission computed tomography/computed tomography (SPECT/CT), and ultrasound.

-• Precision Medicine Pilot Awards – Provides one-year, $100,000 awards ($50,000 cost-shared by applicant’s home department) for research proposals focused on approaches to tailor medical care (prevention, diagnosis, and/or treatment) for the individual patient.
-Studies may include use of biomarkers, genomic data, aggregated clinical data, and/or patient reported data to develop personalized medical care.
+• Precision Medicine (PMR) Pilot Awards – Provides $100,000 awards ($50,000 cost-shared by applicant’s home department) for research proposals focused on approaches to tailor medical care (prevention, diagnosis, and/or treatment) for the individual patient.

 The Institute for Social and Economic Research and Policy's seed grants program funds a limited number of investigators who seek to undertake major research programs that may require initial results or proof of concept to attract external funding.
 The Institute provides seed grants for projects pursuing basic social science inquiry and policy related study.
 ISERP’s seed grant program has the following goals: